-22 Protected disclosures
+22 Protected disclosures48

-- (1) A disclosure which satisfies the following 3 conditions is not to be taken to breach any restriction on the disclosure of information (however imposed). - (2) The first condition is that the information or other matter disclosed came to the person making the disclosure in the course of the business of a financial institution. - (3) The second condition is that the information or other matter - (a) causes the discloser to know or suspect; or - (b) gives him or her reasonable grounds for knowing or suspecting, that another person has committed an offence under Article 15, 16 or 16A. - (4) The third condition is that the disclosure is made to the FIU or a nominated officer in good faith and as soon as is practicable after the information or other matter comes to the discloser. - (5) A disclosure to a nominated officer is a disclosure which - (a) is made to a person nominated by the discloser's employer to receive disclosures under this Article; and - (b) is made in the course of the discloser's employment and in accordance with the procedure established by the employer for the purpose.
+- (1) A disclosure which satisfies the following 3 conditions is not to be taken to breach any restriction on the disclosure of information (however imposed). - (2) The first condition is that the information or other matter disclosed came to the person making the disclosure in the course of the business of a financial institution.49 - (3) The second condition is that the information or other matter - (a) causes the discloser to know or suspect; or - (b) gives him or her reasonable grounds for knowing or suspecting, that another person has committed an offence under Article 15, 16 or 16A.50 - (4) The third condition is that the disclosure is made to a designated police officer, designated customs officer or nominated officer in good faith and as soon as is practicable after the information or other matter comes to the discloser.51 - (5) A disclosure to a nominated officer is a disclosure which - (a) is made to a person nominated by the discloser's employer to receive disclosures under this Article; and - (b) is made in the course of the discloser's employment and in accordance with the procedure established by the employer for the purpose.

-23 Restrictions on disclosure
+23 Restrictions on disclosure52

-- (1) Information which is disclosed to the FIU as described in any provision of Articles 18, 19, 20 or 22 shall not be disclosed by the FIU, or by any person who obtains the information directly or indirectly from the FIU, unless its disclosure is permitted under Article 24 or 25. - (2) A person who contravenes paragraph (1) shall be guilty of an offence and liable to imprisonment for a term of 6 months and to a fine. - (3) It is a defence for a person charged with an offence under this Article to prove that the person took all reasonable steps and exercised due diligence to avoid committing the offence.
+- (1) Information which is disclosed to an officer of the Force or customs officer as described in any provision of Articles 18, 19, 20 or 22 shall not be disclosed by that officer, or by any person who obtains the information directly or indirectly from the officer, unless its disclosure is permitted under Article 24 or 25.53 - (2) A person who contravenes paragraph (1) shall be guilty of an offence and liable to imprisonment for a term of 6 months and to a fine.54 - (3) It is a defence for a person charged with an offence under this Article to prove that the person took all reasonable steps and exercised due diligence to avoid committing the offence.

-24 Disclosure for purposes within Jersey
+24 Disclosure for purposes within Jersey55

-(1) Article 23 does not prohibit the disclosure of information to a person in Jersey for the purposes of the investigation of crime in Jersey or of criminal proceedings in Jersey.
+(1) Article 23 does not prohibit the disclosure of information to a person in Jersey for the purposes of the investigation of crime in Jersey or of criminal proceedings in Jersey.56

-- (2) Article 23 does not prohibit the disclosure of information, for other purposes in Jersey, to - (a) the Attorney General; - (b) the Jersey Financial Services Commission; - (ba) the FIU; - (c) an officer of the Force or customs officer. - (d) $^{64}$ - (3) In this Article, "Jersey Financial Services Commission" means the Commission established under the Financial Services Commission (Jersey) Law 1998.
+- (2) Article 23 does not prohibit the disclosure of information, for other purposes in Jersey, to - (a) the Attorney General; - (b) the Jersey Financial Services Commission; - (c) an officer of the Force or customs officer; or - (d) any other person who is for the time being authorized in writing by the Attorney General to obtain that information.57 - (3) In this Article, "Jersey Financial Services Commission" means the Commission established under the Financial Services Commission (Jersey) Law 1998.58

-25 Disclosure for purposes outside Jersey
+25 Disclosure for purposes outside Jersey59